7.0 Wildlife Management Plan (Seniors Only)

 Contest Rules

-1. Each Senior contestant needs to bring pencils and a clipboard.
+- Each Senior contestant brings pencils and a clipboard.
 The clipboard may be labeled for identification purposes, but no other writing is allowed.
-A set of colored pencils is optional for drawing the sketch map.
+Optionally, one contestant may bring a set of colored pencils for drawing the sketch map.

-4. Each team will receive three blank sheets of unlined paper for the plan, and additional blank pages for team members to brainstorm ideas and draft the narrative and sketch map.
+- Each team will receive three blank sheets of unlined paper for writing the plan and sketch map.
+Several additional blank pages will be provided for drafting the plan and sketch map, and for team members to brainstorm ideas.

-5. Teams may use one side each of three pieces of paper for writing their narrative and map.
-Write the team id number and team member names on one side of each page.
-Use the other side for the narrative and map.
+- Teams may use one side each of three sheets of paper for writing their narrative and map.
+Write the team id number and team member names on the other side of each page.

-6. Two sheets are for writing the narrative.
+- Two of the three sheets are for writing the narrative.
 All plans must be written using paragraph format.
 Do NOT use bulleted lists.
-Use the headings outlined in the study guide and on the Judges’ Scoring Sheet.
-Memorize the headings Plan Background, Plan Development, Plan Implementation, and Plan Evaluation to organize your narrative.
+Use the headings outlined in the study guide and on the Judges’ Scoring Sheet (Plan Background, Plan Development, Plan Implementation, and Plan Evaluation) to organize the narrative.

-7. One sheet is for a sketch map illustrating where practices are implemented.
-The designated area needs to be drawn with identifying features and a legend for judges to understand.
-The sketch map shows where recommended practices will be implemented.
-The legend describes symbols on your map, such as forest, grassland, and where brush piles or nesting boxes are installed.
+- One of the three sheets is for a sketch map illustrating where practices are implemented.
+The designated area needs to be drawn with identifying features and a legend.
+The legend can indicate symbols on your map for features, habitat, or management practices, such as forest, grassland, and where brush piles or nesting boxes are installed, etc.

-8. An important life skill is the ability to follow directions.
-Plans not written in the proper format without section headings or incorrectly identified will be deducted points or not be judged at all, at the discretion of the judges.
+- An important life skill is the ability to follow directions.
+Incomplete or incorrect plans not written in the proper format, such as without section headings or without a sketch map, will be deducted points or not be judged at all, at the discretion of the judges.
 For example, if a plan is written on both sides of a single sheet of paper, only one side may be judged and receive points.
-This format is how plans are written at the national contest, so we are preparing youth to follow this format.
+This format is how plans are written at the national contest.

-10. Teams will have about 1 ½ hours to complete this event, including preparation for Oral Reasons.
+- Teams turn in their written plan and sketch map to the station monitor.
+Teams are allowed up to 1 ½ hours to complete this event, including preparation for Oral Reasons.

 Scoring